y9san9/kotlin-simple-json/README.md

 This is a simple JSON parser written in Kotlin, intended to demonstrate how a basic JSON parser can be implemented in a straightforward manner.
 It is designed for educational purposes and is not meant for production use.

+Article that describes how the parser works: https://dev.to/y9san9/json-parsing-from-scratch-in-kotlin-4al8

 Note
 ----